trevor-crypto/rust-sgx/doc/FORTANIX-SGX-ELF.md

   of the ELF section named '.eh_frame'.
 - `EH_FRM_LEN`.
 Size 8 bytes.
 The size in bytes of the ELF section named '.eh_frame'.
-- `TCS_LIST` Size 8 bytes.
-The base address (relative to enclave start) of the TCS list.